MicrosoftDocs/entra-docs/docs/identity/app-provisioning/plan-cloud-hr-provision.md

 ## Plan scoping filters and attribute mapping

-When you enable provisioning from the cloud HR app to Active Directory or Microsoft Entra ID, the Azure portal controls the attribute values through attribute mapping.
+When you enable provisioning from the cloud HR app to Active Directory or Microsoft Entra ID, the Entra admin center controls the attribute values through attribute mapping.

 ### Define scoping filters